Vict0r-Git/DevOps-group3/use-cases/use-case-24.md

-# Use Case: 24	Generate population of the world
+# Use Case: 22	Generate population of people living in the cities and people not living in cities in each region.

 ## CHARACTERISTIC INFORMATION
 ### Goal in Context
-As an analyst, I want to be able to access the population of the world to get easy access to the population information.
+As an analyst, I want to generate a comprehensive report on the population of people living in the cities and people not living in cities in each region to get easy access to the population information.
 ### Scope
 Organization (black box)
 ### Level